-The Speedster7t FPGAs have dedicated, hard interfaces to support the latest and most advanced versions of serial and memory interfaces used in high-performance networking and compute offload applications including 400G Ethernet, PCI Express Gen5, GDDR6, and DDR4 or DDR5.
-The combined interfaces exceed 10 terabits per second of total device bandwidth.
+Speedster7t FPGAs have dedicated, hard interfaces to support the latest and most advanced versions of serial and memory interfaces used in high-performance networking and compute offload applications including 400G Ethernet, PCI Express Gen5, GDDR6, and DDR4 or DDR5.
+The combined interfaces achieve up to 8.4 terabits per second of total device bandwidth.